-- 12.1 Our DDaT capabilities have a significant part to play in delivering sustainable health services and outcomes, and progress towards net zero.
-For us, sustainable digital transformation means considering all aspects of Environment, Ethics and Economics.
-We must ensure we build the environmental and ethical considerations into our decision making and business cases. - 12.2 Our DDaT approach to Sustainability considers and enables our ESNEFT Trust-level strategies for reaching net zero by 2040 and the broader SNEE ICS and NHS England sustainability objectives.
+Our Digital, Data and Technology capabilities have a significant part to play in delivering sustainable health services and outcomes, and progress towards net zero.
+For us, sustainable digital transformation means considering all aspects of environment, ethics and economics.
+We must ensure we build the environmental and ethical considerations into our decision making and business cases.

+Our Digital, Data and Technology approach to sustainability considers and enables our East Suffolk and North Essex NHS Foundation Trust-level strategies for reaching net zero by 2040 and the broader Suffolk and North East Essex Integrated Care System and NHS England sustainability objectives.

-- 12.3 Within our DDaT capabilities and plans, we will consider: - Sustainability of our Digital and IT services (our 'footprint') - Sustainability through transformation (our organisational transformation, digitally enabled) - Sustainability for our community. - 12.4 As part of the ESNEFT Green Plan for Net-zero we will continue existing work, where we have begun to baseline our Digital and ICT footprint in more detail to enable better decision making.
-Our plans already include adopting Green IT measures and decarbonising the digital use from the Trust through data centre efficiency and renewably powered servers.
+Within our Digital, Data and Technology capabilities and plans, we will consider:

+- · Sustainability of our Digital and Information Technology services (our 'footprint'). - Sustainability through transformation (our organisational transformation, digitally enabled). - Sustainability for our community.

+As part of the East Suffolk and North Essex NHS Foundation Trust Green Plan for net zero, we will continue existing work, where we have begun to baseline our Digital and Information and Communications Technology footprint in more detail to enable better decision -making.
+Our plans already include adopting green information technology measures and decarbonising the digital use from the Trust through data centre efficiency and renewably powered servers.
 We will expand our measurement to consider the full lifecycle footprint of our hardware assets, our cloud consumption, and build measurement of our indirect footprint through our supply chain.
-Our ambition is to fully baseline our Digital, Data and IT emissions across GHG Protocol scopes 1 and 2 by the end of financial year 2024-2025, with significant progress and a structured approach on scope 3.
+Our ambition is to fully baseline our Digital, Data and IT emissions across greenhouse gas protocol scopes one and two by the end of financial year 2024/25, with significant progress and a structured approach on scope three.

-12.5 We expect to maximise our progress in sustainability through:
+We expect to maximise our progress in sustainability through:

-- Moving towards a Circular Economy by making this part of our culture and decision making processes.
-As part of our development of leadership, process improvement, and in our staff communications and engagement, we will consider how to move towards zero-waste.
+- Moving towards a circular economy by making this part of our culture and decision-making processes.
+As part of our development of leadership, process improvement, and in our staff communications and engagement, we will consider how to move towards zero waste.
 This will be supported by improved hardware asset management processes driving better decision making, reuse and recycling. - Using the cloud and optimising consumption.
 Our increasing use of the cloud allows us to take advantage of greater and improving sustainability efficiencies from cloud computing.
-We will do this in a smart way, minimising waste from existing assets and investments. - Better engaging our suppliers on Sustainability.
-We will work with our Digital and ICT supply chain to improve transparency, reporting and make sustainability a priority. - 12.6 We will carry out a materiality assessment of our sustainability risks and opportunities, and include sustainability impacts in our future IT and digital Programme decision-making, by the end of the 2023-2024 financial year.
+We will do this in a smart way, minimising waste from existing assets and investments. - Better engaging our suppliers on sustainability.
+We will work with our Digital and Information and Communications Technology supply chain to improve transparency, reporting and make sustainability a priority.

+We will carry out a materiality assessment of our sustainability risks and opportunities and include sustainability impacts in our future information technology and digital programme decision-making by the end of the 2023/24 financial year.
 In future, we will repeat the materiality assessment annually as our measurement of emissions improves.
 13. Diversity, digital inclusion and inequalities